Last Updated=30 vii 2014

 September 24-27, 2014

-The CFH's 29th Biennial Conferences will be September 24-25 (Student Research Conference) and September 25-27 (Fall Conference) at Pepperdine University in Malibu CA. The conference theme will be "Christian Historians and Their Publics," and the general program chair is Jay Green at Covenant College (email@example.com).
-What follows are the calls for papers for both conferences.
+The CFH's 29th Biennial Conferences will be September 24-25 (Student Research Conference) and September 25-27 (Fall Conference) at Pepperdine University in Malibu CA. The conference theme is "Christian Historians and Their Publics," and the general program chair is Jay Green at Covenant College (email@example.com).

 2014 CFH Undergraduate Student Conference